 Andrew Feight PhD

 Andrew Lee Feight, Ph.D., is a native of Sandy Springs, Georgia.
 He graduated from Furman University in Greenville, South Carolina, and completed his graduate studies in history at the University of Kentucky, receiving his Ph.D. in 2001.
 He is a former associate editor of the Portsmouth Free Press and winner of the Kentucky Historical Society's Richard H. Collins Award for his writing on the history of the antislavery movement in the Ohio Valley.
-Dr. Feight's research and writing focuses on the history of the Portsmouth, Ohio, and larger Lower Scioto Valley.
+Currently, Dr. Feight serves as the developer and editor of Scioto Historical, a free smartphone app and website for touring the history of Ohio's Scioto Valley.

 University of Kentucky